-Psychology is the study of the human mind and its functions.
-Psychology certificates and diplomas require undergraduate or graduate program enrollment.
+Graduate psychology certificates are for students currently enrolled in psychology programs at the master's and doctoral levels.
 At the graduate level, these programs are often offered in specialized areas of psychology, enabling professionals to expand their scope of practice.
 Clinical supervision may be included in these programs.
 Some programs allow students to apply their credits and supervision hours toward the psychologist licensure requirements.
+Professional diploma and graduate certificates both require a bachelor's degree and submission of GRE scores.
+Post-doctoral certificates require a doctorate.

 Undergraduate Certificate in Psychology

-Universities and colleges offer undergraduates the option of earning psychology certificates in addition to bachelor's degrees.
-This certificate program is intended for students who are interested in studying psychology, but not as their primary academic degree major.
+Universities and colleges offer undergraduates the option of earning psychology certificates, often in addition to bachelor's degrees.
 Some programs offer psychology concentrations, including contemplative, experimental and biopsychology.
-This program generally takes 1-2 years to complete, when taken in conjunction with a bachelor's degree program.
+This program generally takes 1-2 years to complete when taken in conjunction with a bachelor's degree program.

 Psychology credits involve lecture and research components.
 Elective credits are additional, and advisors help students choose their areas of interest.
 Common course topics include the following: